RETURNING WOLVES TO COLORADO

 The law calls for Colorado to start reintroducing wolves by December 31, 2023, and to develop a restoration and management plan using the best available science and timely input gained from statewide public hearings.
 Colorado Parks and Wildlife disregarded the Center for Biological Diversity and our allies’ advice on a process with integrity.

-Unfortunately, the plan to be unveiled this summer would ignore modern science and wouldn’t be subject to statewide public hearings until it would be too late to change course.
+Unfortunately, the plan soon to be presented to the Colorado Parks and Wildlife Commission would ignore modern science and wouldn’t be subject to statewide public hearings until it would be too late to change course.
 That’s no surprise, considering that the advisory groups developing the plan — groups created by Colorado Parks and Wildlife and with their appointees — support wolf-killing and oppose mandates to prevent their predation on livestock.

 The Center’s comments on the plan request that ranchers be required to dispose of carrion from domestic animals that weren’t killed by wolves before wolves scavenge on them and are drawn close to vulnerable livestock, and that there be human presence or equivalent protection close to stock to prevent predation by wolves.
 Our comments propose delisting criteria and include scientific studies that Colorado Parks and Wildlife should consider.